-- Administration fee \$500 (must be paid at enrolment and is non-refundable) - 12 instalments of \$750 - The instalments must be paid at regular intervals
+- Administration fee \$500 (must be paid at enrolment and is nonrefundable) - 12 instalments of \$750 - The instalments must be paid prior to commencing a course unit

 The initial enrolment fee includes personal membership to ABA.
 This is essential to ensure learners are covered for indemnity insurance.